Inexplicable768/Inexplicable768/README.md

  👋 Hi, I’m @Infinistem, my real name is alex
-  Note: Im working on uploading some of my projects in the next few weeks COMMING SOON: Pool physics, Pacman, paper minecraft, minesweeper, chatroom, graphing calculator, Operating system, etc!
+  Note: Im working on uploading some of my projects in the next few weeks.
+I am working mostly on my website so it may be a while

+  COMMING SOON: Pool physics, Pacman, paper minecraft, minesweeper, chatroom, graphing calculator, Operating system, etc!

 - 👀 I’m interested in ...
   Computer Science & Engineering, Math, Natrulism & survival, nature, Music (I am a trombonist), poetry, art, and many other things facstinate me.
 I also play video games sometimes, like any person, but I have